lineality/definition_behavior_studies/README.md

 We can generalize system-fitness and system-epidemiology.
 We can generalize data-hygiene, system hygiene.
 We can generalize system collapse.
-We can generalize system defense, system health, system immune-systems, information immune-systems, system information-epidemiology, and system-and-definition-membranes.
+We can generalize system defense, system health, system-immune-systems, information-immune-systems, system information-epidemiology, and system-and-definition-membranes.
 We can generalize disinformation vs. definition-clarification.

-? generalize System-Externalization?
+We can generalize Signal-Data Processing and/vs. Instruction Management.
+We can generalize System-Externalization, task/step derivation/integration, and task/process-modularity.

 We Can Use "Low-Bar Enlightenment":
 	(Summary)
-We can use the idea of 'being trapped in potentially endless cycles of ~"rebirth" due to ~"ignorance" ' as a metaphor/analogy/simile/paradigmatic-model for repeated project-failures, where a lack of perception / understanding of the causes of project-failures is involved in self-perpetuating feedback cycles leading to such repeating failures (with invisible or misunderstood causes): being endlessly (proverbially) 'reborn' into mismanaged projects that unnecessarily fail in the same correctable, but uncorrected, ways over and over again ad-infinitum.
+We can use the idea of 'being trapped in potentially endless cycles of ~"rebirth" due to ~"ignorance" ' as a metaphor/analogy/simile/paradigmatic-model/example for repeated project-failures, where a lack of perception / understanding of the causes of project-failure is involved in self-perpetuating feedback cycles leading to such repeating failures (with invisible or misunderstood causes):
+The goal is ending cycles of being endlessly (proverbially) 'reborn' into mismanaged projects that unnecessarily fail in the same correctable, but uncorrected, ways over and over again ad-infinitum.
-We can learn to perceive invisible (or previously unperceived and not-automatically-perceived) causes of failure and collapse ((definable, measurable, testable, falsifiable) project, system, definition failure and collapse), where this failure and collapse (this system-state of failure-collapse) can be the default state(s)/equilibrium(ia) that systems move and iterate towards.
+We can learn to perceive invisible (or previously unperceived and / or not-automatically-perceived) causes of failure and collapse ((definable, measurable, testable, falsifiable) project, system, definition failure and collapse), where this failure and collapse (this system-state of failure-collapse) can be the default state(s)/equilibrium(ia) that systems move and iterate towards.
-We can stop these cycles of failure by using information, perception, and learning.
+We can stop these cycles of failure by using information/data, perception, and learning.

 Low-Bar Enlightenment (elements):
 1. The perception/understanding that repeating cycles of failed actions and projects can result from errors in perception and planning (a proverbial 'wheel of samsara').
-2. The perception/understanding that indefinately-repeating cycles-of-failed actions and projects can exist without inevitable-automatic-learning arising from raw feedback of experiential data about that failure
+2. The perception/understanding that indefinately-repeating cycles-of-failed actions and projects can exist without inevitable-automatic-learning arising from raw feedback of experiential data about that failure.
-(i.e. where learning (that is sufficient to prevent the problem in future) does not automatically result from experiencing mistakes or overall-system-shocks, etc.).
+I.e., learning (that is sufficient to prevent the problem in future) does not automatically result from experiencing mistakes or overall-system-shocks, etc.
 [Possibly related to ~'cultural/epiphenomena'-learning as an additional layer:  Q: How are "internally"-invisible skills/abilities/patterns learned?
 A: "Externally"?]
 3. The perception/understanding that perception/understanding can be fooled in principle and in practice.
 4. The perception/understanding that learning-from-failures does not happen automatically, and can indefinitely not-happen.
+5. The perception/understanding that learning-from-failures does transfer automatically from one perceived-recognized-learned area to other areas, and can indefinitely not-transfer.
-5. The perception/understanding that non-automatic-learning and invisible-problems are not solved by 'system shocks,' the use of violence, or arbitrary low level (basal) system changes (also see basal-distal disjunctions).
+6. The perception/understanding that non-automatic-learning and invisible-problems are not solved by 'system shocks,' the use of violence, or arbitrary low level (basal) system changes (also see basal-distal disjunctions).
-6. The perception/understanding that models of causality can be wrong in principle and in practice.
+7. The perception/understanding that models of causality can be wrong in principle and in practice.
-7. The perception/understanding that plans/goals can be incorrectly defined (so that plans are not followed or follow-able as defined, and goals are not achieved or achievable as defined).
+8. The perception/understanding that plans/goals can be incorrectly defined (so that plans are not followed or follow-able as defined, and goals are not achieved or achievable as defined).
-8. The perception/understanding that each participant's set of the shared definitions of the goals-and-structure-of-a-project can/will collapse and deform (by default) unless properly configured and continually and actively maintained and repaired.
+9. The perception/understanding that each participant's set of the shared definitions of the goals-and-structure-of-a-project can/will collapse and deform (by default) unless properly configured and continually and actively maintained and repaired.
 There is no static definition/perception/understanding equilibrium: Staying connected to reality requires constant fitness-training, data-hygiene, and upkeep.
 (Universality Question: specific biology[intelligence] vs. general[ai, etc]?)
-9. The perception/understanding that there are different types of non-automatic learning.
+10. The perception/understanding that there are different types of non-automatic learning.
-10. The perception/understanding that low-bar-enlightenment-perception applies to and extends to all parts of and participants in a project (and connected-projects) including time, not just you here now. (~system-empathy/~system-compassion)
+11. The perception/understanding that low-bar-enlightenment-perception applies to and extends to all parts of and participants in a project (and connected-projects) including time, not just you here now. (~system-empathy/~system-compassion)
-11. Broad Accessibility: The perception/understanding that useful learning can occur without many other dependencies.
+12. Broad Accessibility: The perception/understanding that useful learning can occur without many other dependencies (and is therefore broadly, generally, accessible to participants).
+?13.
+That the relationship between data, perception, learning, decisions, actions, and coordination, is not always simple, linear, or automatic.

-Notes
+Detail Notes
-Note: This "low-bar enlightenment" approach is ('democratically') broadly accessible to participants requiring minutes to learn rather than myriad lifetimes, does not require all-around perfection of person-ness, without context or requiring somehow all contexts, is not a reification that combines other abilities and insights to explain and solve all problems in all universes, nor does it include or require all possible types of consciousness, cognition, intelligence, etc.; "Low-bar enlightenment" is one humble step toward navigating the problem-space of problems and systems.
+Note: This "low-bar enlightenment" approach is ('democratically') broadly accessible to participants requiring minutes to learn rather than myriad lifetimes, does not require all-around perfection of person-ness, is not without context or does not require (somehow) all contexts, is not a reification that combines other abilities and insights to explain and solve all problems in all universes, nor does it include or require all possible types of consciousness, cognition, intelligence, etc.; "Low-bar enlightenment" is one humble step toward navigating the problem-space of problems and systems.

 Note: There may be a limited way to generalize an understanding of perception-maintenance needs ( 'low bar enlightenment' ) to other participants in a way that is consistent with empathy-compassion.
-Extending an understanding of low bar enlightenment from just your own situation (perceptions, roles, projects, etc.) to being something that applies in a larger space (in which one participates with other participants) to all participants and all other parts (e.g. definitions, signals, perceptions, function-operations, participants, schedules, etc.) of any project(s) (including the effects and spread of system-failure between parts and between participants, between projects, etc.) is, if not sufficient for empathy-and-compassion in a broader or deeper sense, a consistent and concrete step to take towards acting with (action, behavior with) empathy-and-compassion, including an understanding of how empathy-compassion relates to STEM and interconnected areas.
+Extending an understanding of low bar enlightenment from only your own situation (perceptions, roles, projects, etc.) to being something that applies in a larger space (in which one participates with other participants) to all participants and all other parts of any and all projects (e.g. definitions, signals, perceptions, function-operations, participants, schedules, etc.)(including the effects and spread of system-failure between parts and between participants, between projects, etc.) is, if not sufficient for empathy-and-compassion in a broader or deeper sense, a consistent and concrete step to take towards acting with, or that is consistent-with acting-with, (action, behavior with) empathy-and-compassion, including an understanding of how empathy-compassion relates to STEM and interconnected areas.

-Note: 'Reality' (the meaning used here) is not a single, simple, uniform, static, homogeneous, thing made of only one type of system assumed to fit into a single framework. (e.g. not naive realist positivist)
+Note: 'Reality' (the meaning used here) is not a single, simple, uniform, static, homogeneous, linear, thing made of only one type of system assumed to fit into a single framework. (e.g. not naive realist positivist)

 Note: Low-bar enlightenment and or definition behavior studies may contradict the description or definition of anything information-related as being tautologically "anti-entropic."
 E.g. perhaps as a kind of higher-level-noise that ends up reducing signals in a system to the same predictable low-entropy noise. (...or perhaps this is a bad analogy or extension of signal integrity measures).
 [You might use the same overall case study of telephone messages traveling from an east coast to a west coast without being altered, degraded, collapsed, noise-ified, lost, etc. Note: Using a moving-water-bottles-logistics project example, the collapse of definitions need not refer to any fuzzy higher-order cultural concepts, with no need to wave arms about 'moot cultural meanings'; low level metric, spec and instruction signal integrity can be the focus.
 (Another possible analogy-overlap: social-engineering attacks used on purely automated systems.)]

 Note: There are many different kinds of non-automatic learning, or many ways that outcomes can be 'invisible,' from elusive past-future connections and non-obvious casual connections, to literally invisible events like radiation, to non-automatic skills such as literacy, to specific biases in a particular system (optical illusions, super-signals etc), to unclear sets of correlations (some of which are incidental), to sometimes confusing system spaces such as indeterminacy(incompetence and malice perhaps) and exponential-elbows(fractal static sometimes and dynamic changing sometimes).
 And more overtly there is opposition to recognizing the basic concepts themselves: the existence of the phenomena of non-automatic learning, of failures or imperfections in perception, of the existence of basic parts of an agile project, of both the importance of project management and risk of bad planning, the long history of psychological and social barriers to specific and general STEM concepts (including connecting areas of STEM (including by STEM professionals)), etc., even the general issue of not being able to easily see your own biases (or assumptions and context, fish-in-water).
+Input-output measure may be a helpful tool.

 We can use Intersecting-Interlocking-Interconnecting-Areas:
 Intersecting-Interlocking-Interconnecting-Areas include:
 	- Clear & Functional Definitions
 	- Context
-	- Generalized STEM/
+	- Generalized STEM
 	- Generalized Projects (project-context)
-	- Generalized Participation (+functional qualifications to participate; ~3 participation categories with pre & post)
+	- Generalized Participation (+functional qualifications to participate; ~3 participation categories with pre-participants & post-participants)
       - Generalized Decision Coordination (voting etc).
 	- Generalized System Collapse
 	- Generalized Categories of Types of Systems